za3k/short-programs/README.md

 ---
 Read the text aloud.
 Requires `festival`.

+sayfrom
+---
+Print a stream of text as though in a chat client.

+Usage:

+    sayfrom SPEAKER-NAME [ANSI COLOR CODE]

+Example:

+    sayfrom Zachary 2 <chat-FIFO

 setop
 ---
 Command-line program for performing basic set operations on lines in files. `comm` can be used for some of this on sorted files but it's a little stronger.